huggingface/blog/video-encoding.md

 ## Motivation & contribution

 These days, modern video codecs can achieve impressive compression ratios — meaning the size of the encoded video compared to the original uncompressed frames — while still preserving excellent quality.
-This means that with a ratio compression ratio of 1:20, or 5% for instance (which is easily achievable), you get from a 20GB dataset down to a single GB of data.
+This means that with a compression ratio of 1:20, or 5% for instance (which is easily achievable), you get from a 20GB dataset down to a single GB of data.
 Because of this, we decided to use video encoding to store the visual modalities of our datasets.

 We propose a `LeRobotDataset` format that is simple, lightweight, easy to share (with native integration to the hub) and easy to visualize.
 Our datasets are on average 25% the size their original version (reaching up to 0.4% for some of them) while preserving full training capabilities on them by maintaining a very good level of quality.
 Additionally, we observed decoding times of video frames to follow this patern, depending on resolution: